Terminology

 Impact Assessment: The evaluation of a project's environmental, social, and economic impact to ensure alignment with sustainability goals.

-Decentralized Finance (DeFi): A financial system built on blockchain technology, offering decentralized lending, borrowing, and trading of assets.
+Decentralized Finance (DeFi): A financial system built on blockchain technology, offering decentralized lending, borrowing, investing and trading of assets.

 Smart Contract: Self-executing contracts with the terms of the agreement directly written into code.
 They automatically execute when predefined conditions are met.